edumserrano/playwright-adventures/demos/docker/README.md

 ### I want to use more of the Playwright test CLI options

 The current Powershell scripts at `/demos/docker/npm-pwsh-scripts` only allow you to pass a few of the available [Playwright test CLI options](https://playwright.dev/docs/test-cli).
 If you want to use more options you have to extend the scripts.

-### The `_isRunningOnCI` variable on the `playwright.config.ts` is always false

-The way this demo is coded, if you want to set the `_isRunningOnCI` variable to true when you're running on CI then set the environment variable `CI` to true before executing `npm test`.

-> [!NOTE]
->
-> For more information regarding using Playwright on a CI environment see [Playwright docs on Continuous Integration](https://playwright.dev/docs/ci).
->

 ### How does the `useDockerHostWebServer` input parameter of the Powershell scripts work ?